Syncano/syncano-testing-examples/README.md

 export default createConnection;
 ```

-Right now we have function that will connect us with Syncano, get connection object and return it.
+Right now we have a function that will connect us with Syncano, get connection object and return it.
-Also we are using our exported `NIGHTWATCH_EMAIL` and `NIGHTWATCH_PASSWORD`, this way our tool will connect to your account.
-In our code we simply use `Syncano` javascript library to connect to our account, and return connection object, that we assign to `user` variable.
+Also we are using our exported `NIGHTWATCH_EMAIL` and `NIGHTWATCH_PASSWORD`, this way the script will connect to your account (explanation of how the export work is in [part one](https://www.syncano.io/blog/testing-syncano/) of these series).
+In our code, we simply use `Syncano` javascript library to connect to our account, and return connection object, that we assign to the `user` variable.

 > I won't focus too much on explaining javascript and our Syncano library if you need more info check them at [docs](http://docs.syncano.io/v0.1.1/docs/).

 But we need to use it, so now we will create main point of whole `test data creation` script.
-So next step is to create `createTestData.js` file in `scripts` folder.
+So next step is to create a `createTestData.js` file in the `scripts` folder.
-This will be our main script that will call other javascript file and execute them.
+This will be our main script that will call other javascript files and execute them.
 Let's source our newly created connection in it.

 ```javascript